Lessons for Success in Higher Education and Beyond

-Fourteen years later and several community organizing victories to my name (e.g., organizing Latino gardeners, defeating power plant) — and after teaching myself to read and write at the university level — I returned to UCLA to finish what I started many moons ago.
-Being more mature and better prepared for my final years, I received mostly A’s (with several A+’s), graduating with a B.A. in History with a 3.56 GPA.
+Fourteen years later and several community organizing victories to my name (e.g., organizing Latino gardeners, defeating a power plant) — and after teaching myself to read and write at the university level — I returned to UCLA to finish what I started many moons ago.
+Being more mature and better prepared for my final two years, I received mostly A’s (with several A+’s), graduating as a History major with a 3.56 GPA.

 Did I mention that I’m an Associate Professor at California State Polytechnic University, Pomona (or Cal Poly Pomona)?

 Moreover, did I mention that I’m a Religion and Public Life Organizing Fellow at Harvard Divinity School (2021–2022)?